 The Secret Garden is a beautifully written, endearing children’s novel by American author Frances Hodgson Burnett.
-First published in 1911, this charming tale has warmed the hearts of readers since its release over a hundred years ago.
+First published in 1911, this charming tale has warmed the hearts of readers since its release over a hundred years ago with its themes of friendship and nature.
 It’s not just the beautiful writing, imagery and themes that make us love this book so much.
 It’s quite simply filled with its own innocent magic.
 In celebration of this true children’s classic, we’ve had a look at the story of The Secret Garden and the lady behind it.

 “I am sure there is Magic in everything, only we have not sense enough to get hold of it and make it do things for us”